List of Birmingham City F.C. players (25–99 appearances): Introduction

 As of the date specified below, more than 300 men had completed their Birmingham career after playing in at least 25 and fewer than 100 senior competitive matches.
 Several of these took an important role with the club after they retired as players.
 Harry Morris, who joined the club's board of directors in 1903, was instrumental in planning the St Andrew's stadium, which has been the club's home ground since 1906.
 In his role as Birmingham's chief scout in the 1960s, Don Dorman was responsible for recruiting youngsters including Trevor Francis – the first player transferred between British clubs for a £1 million fee – and future internationals Bob Latchford and Kenny Burns.
 Bill Harvey, Arthur Turner, Steve Bruce and Lee Bowyer went on to manage the club.
 Turner led the team to their highest league finish and to the FA Cup Final in 1956, while Birmingham gained promotion to the Premier League twice under Bruce's managership.

-Walter Abbott set two goalscoring records in the 1898–99 season which, as of the date above, still stand: he scored 42 goals in all competitions, and 34 league goals in as many games in the Football League.
+Walter Abbott set two goalscoring records in the 1898–99 season which, as of the date below, still stand: he scored 42 goals in all competitions, and 34 league goals in as many games in the Football League.
 Chris Charsley, a serving police officer who played as an amateur, was the first man capped by England while with the club; in later life, he became chief constable of the Coventry police force.

 Other players took part in significant matches in the history of the club.
 Harry Morris and Eddy Stanley appeared in every match as Small Heath Alliance progressed through six rounds to the semi-final of the 1885–86 FA Cup.
 Tom Bayley, George Short and Fred Speller appeared in Small Heath's first Football League match in 1892.
 In more recent times, John Gayle scored the winning goal as Birmingham beat Tranmere Rovers in the 1991 Associate Members' Cup final.
 The 18-year-old Darren Carter converted the decisive penalty in the 2002 play-off final shootout by which Birmingham were promoted to the Premier League for the first time; goalkeeper Nico Vaesen saved one of the opponents' spot-kicks.
 The Birmingham team that won the 2011 League Cup featured five men listed here, including Ben Foster, who won the man of the match award.
 Teenagers Nathan Redmond and Chris Wood scored two of the three goals that took Birmingham through to the group stage of the Europa League in the club's first season in European competition for 50 years.

 Two players – George Edwards in 1948 and Steve Wigley in 1989 – left the club with 99 career appearances.